Seán Cannon

-Seán Cannon (born 29 November 1940 in Galway) is an Irish musician.
+Seán Cannon (born 29 November 1940) is an Irish musician.
 Since 1982 he has been a guitarist for The Dubliners and their follow-up-band The Dublin Legends.

 Early life

 Seán Cannon was born in Galway, Ireland.
 He travelled around Europe at an early age, rambling in England, Germany, Switzerland and Spain.
 It was during these trips that Cannon learned to speak several languages.
 He moved to England and became a renowned solo artist, playing in almost every folk club in Britain.

 Family

 Cannon married Pamela Blick and has two sons, James and Robert Cannon.
 They later divorced.
 Seán Cannon lives in Coventry, United Kingdom.

 His father, Jim Cannon, was born in Donegal, but moved to Galway City and married Kathleen Byrne, who came from Ballinue, Aughrim, Co Galway.
 Family still living in Ireland: cousin Martin Byrne, living in Banagher Co Offaly, Seamus Byrne Florencecourt Enniskillen Co Fermanagh, cousin Tom Forde living in Ballinasloe, Co Galway.